faulkj/agljs/README.md

 ## State Management
-`agljs` supports saving and restoring app state during transitions or hibernation.
+`AGL.js` supports saving and restoring app state during transitions or hibernation.

 ### Saving State
 To save the current state of your application, use the `SaveState` action.